What does History look like at St Luke’s?

 Underpinning our history curriculum are key questions and historical skills designed to enable pupils to ‘work historically’ exploring topics, building on prior knowledge, asking perceptive questions, thinking critically, weighing evidence, sifting arguments, and developing perspective and judgement.
 It also enables pupils to understand how historians investigate the past, and how they construct historical claims, arguments and accounts.
 To ensure learning is processed into the long-term memory regular low steak quizzes are used to revise and recall key knowledge.

 We increasingly use high-quality non-fiction texts to further enhance the learning experience, for example, year groups in Key Stage 2 frequently dip into Steve Noon's ‘A Street Through Time’ to help visualise times in history.
 This enables our pupils to develop a deeper understanding of a topic through Reading and Writing.
+Lots of the sources used and information children have to use in history are written down and the children need to be able to read them, as well as using the fantastic texts we have in our school to support the teaching of history!

 Have a look on Twitter at the fantastic history work going on at St Luke's: #Stlukesburywidercurriculum